 While you may already have gin in a well-stocked bar, you may be less likely to have Aperol or sweet vermouth.
 Never fear; these can be found at most liquor stores, and before you know it, you will be mixing up one of these easy cocktails.

 Aperol: As I’ve explained, Aperol is known as an aperitif, or aperitivo, if you’re in Italy.
-First marketed in 1919, Aperol is most commonly found in the famous Aperol Spritz, made of two parts Aperol and three parts Prosecco and a splash of soda water.
-The Aperol Spritz is served over ice with a garnish of an orange slice and sometimes a green olive.
+First marketed in 1919, Aperol is most commonly found in the famous Aperol Spritz.
+The Aperol Spritz is served over ice with a garnish of an orange slice.

 If you already have a bottle of your favorite gin at home, it will work fine in this Aperol cocktail, even if it isn’t a London Dry gin style, although you will get mixed results with different gins.
 But, I believe the best gin is your favorite gin.